Connect By Phone, Email Or U.S. Mail

 Inmate Telephone Calls

 Inmates assigned to the general population cell blocks are allowed access to telephones each day.
 The inmate telephone system is programmed for outgoing collect and debit calls only and are provided through NCIC Inmate Communications. account.ncic.com.
 The party accepting the collect call will be required to set up an account and will be billed accordingly.
-In addition to collect calls, inmates may purchase telephone calling cards through the Commissary Service.
+In addition to collect calls, inmates may transfer money from their Commissary account to purchase phone time.

 - Inmates are not permitted to receive telephone calls.